stackbit-projects/violet-sparrow-6f496/src/pages/index.md

   - type: hero_section
     title: We Specialize In Building Golang Dev Teams in Europe
     subtitle: >-
+      Scale your team faster.
 We help build your Golang remote team in Eastern Europe.
 Faster and cheaper than anyone else.
 We can prove it.
     actions:
       - label: Learn More
         url: /features